Cap-go/capacitor-updater/README.md

 reset() => Promise<void>
 ```

-set the original version (the one sent to Apple store / Google play store ) as current version
+Set the original version (the one sent to Apple store / Google play store ) as current version

 --------------------